johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

-This means WHDLoad conversions are not originals but cracked and patched games (disk-based protections had to be bypassed and the game's disk access code had to be rewritten so it can run from a hard drive).
+This means WHDLoad conversions are not originals but cracked and patched games (disk-based protections had to be bypassed and the game's disk access code had to be rewritten so it could run from a hard drive).

-RML Amiga uses WHDLoad games only as a last resort because removing the copy protection and altering the games' code can introduce all sorts of problems, including making the game uncompletable.
+RML Amiga uses WHDLoad games only as a last resort because removing the copy protection and altering the games' code can introduce all sorts of problems, including making the game incompletable.
 Issues introduced by these hacks are really hard to test in long 50+ hour RPGs; consequently, WHDLoad conversions of long and complex games are plagued with the most problems because they simply don't get enough testing from the hobbyists doing these conversions (WHDLoad versions of relative short action games are usually much better quality).

-Back in the day, WHDLoad was a necessity to allow people enjoy their game collections on their new Amigas.
-It was a means to an end, and an ingenious one at that--but not without complications.
-In an emulator context where we can emulate virtual every Amiga model imaginable, much of WHDLoad's positive aspects lose their relevance but the negatives remain.
+Back in the day, WHDLoad was a necessity to allow people to enjoy their game collections on their new Amigas.
+It was a means to an end and an ingenious one at that--but not without complications.
+In an emulator context where we can emulate virtually every Amiga model imaginable, much of WHDLoad's positive aspects lose their relevance but the negatives remain.
 For games that are natively hard drive installable (70% of the games in this collection), using WHDLoad is especially pointless and generally results in an inferior